stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 If the authentication request contains the scope `storage_write`, then the authenticator must create a private key that is specific for the requesting application.
 It must use the following algorithm:

-1. Wallet salt: create the sha256 hash of the hex representation of the public key of derivation path (`m/888'/0'`)
+1. Wallet salt: create the sha256 hash of the hex representation of the compressed public key of derivation path (`m/888'/0'`)
 1. Create sha256 hash of concatinated string of the `domain_name` from the request and the hex representation of the wallet salt.
 1. Hash code: Create a hash code (as defined in Java and Javascript) from the hex representation of the hash, then apply bitwise `and` to the hash code and 0x7fffffff.
 1. Use derivation path `m/888'/0'/n'/0'/_hash code_'` for the private key.